VOA Meals on Wheels Warehouse Renovation

-The Triangle Building, a new 250,000-square-foot Union Station Neighborhood office building, is LEED Gold Certified and features 15,000 sq. ft. of ground floor retail with 212,000 sq. ft. of Class A office space on floors 2 through 10.
-The 140-foot-tall building also has two levels of underground parking and features a unique triangular shape to fit the approximately 0.9 acre, zero lot line site.
-The Triangle Building is in a premier Denver location on 16th Street Mall and immediately adjacent to the new Denver Union Station.
+Read More →The Triangle Building features 15,000 square feet of ground floor retail with 212,000 square feet of Class A office space on floors two through 10.
+The building also has two levels of underground parking and features a unique triangular shape to fit the approximately 0.9 acre, zero lot line site.
 Included in the project scope was the Wewatta Plaza, a public plaza/walkway that forms an important part of the connection between Union Station and the Pepsi Center.

-Saunders’ work on the 10-story building will be a focal point for years to come.
-A few key aspects make it even more pleasing to the eye, like having 20 percent more window offices than a traditional building due to the building’s curtain wall and distinctive shape.
-The Saunders project team also realized the importance of supporting local economy and sustainability.
-Earning LEED Gold Certification, the project was built using regional steel and cement, while recycling steel, wood and gypsum on-site.
+A few key aspects make it even more pleasing to the eye, like having 20% more window offices than a traditional building due to the building’s curtain wall and distinctive shape.
+The project team also realized the importance of supporting local economy and sustainability.
+The project was built using regional steel and cement, while recycling steel, wood and gypsum on-site.

 Additionally, Saunders self-performed all the concrete work — over 13,000 cubic yards between caissons, footings, slabs, cores, decks, curbs and pads.